damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

    #### Template of Manufacturing tools

-*You can use this template on the App diagram to define manufacturing technology.*
+*You can use this template on the App diagram to define manufacturing tools.*

 ![image](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/blob/main/Sources/Images/Manufacturing%20technology.jpg)